benrhine/benrhine.github.com/about.md

 I have worked across the board from small startups to multiple Fortune 100 companies.
 I specialize in Java, Groovy on Grails and Kotlin development with excellent Javascript skills across several major frameworks.
 As of March 2023 I am entertaining new roles from IC to Director.
-In addition, I am currently offering training to companies on how to build exceptionally high performing teams through standardized processes and templatize current and future development efforts.
+In addition, I am currently offering training to companies on how to build exceptionally high performing teams through standardized processes and templatized coding examples for current and future development efforts.
 Contact me for details today!!!

 In my free time I am an avid media consumer and technology tinkerer.
 I enjoy working on home automation projects and